 African-Americans during this period comprised 96% of the residents and many made important contributions to the town by establishing commercial ventures, social orders and religious structures.
 When the phosphate boom ended, most left town.

 Phosphate began to be excavated with steam shovels instead of hand-picks and shovels.
-The population abruptly dropped to its current level of about 400.
+The population abruptly dropped to its current level of less than 3,000.
 Many mines were opened in the area, including Hines, Bradley, Mutual, Ten Cent, Hamburg and Butten.

 Remnants of the phosphate boom period can be seen in the stately old homes built by the phosphate superintendents and the lime rock Floral City Community Building, built during the 1930s Great Depression recovery period.